cyberabis/datetime-slot-picker/readme.md

 - Add an import to the npm packages `import datetime-slot-picker;`
 - Then you can use the element anywhere in your template, JSX, html etc

+## Customizing Appearance

+You can customize the styling by using CSS.
+All HTML elemets have a class name (usually starting with "neo", Eg: "neo-input") that can be used.

 ## Developers

 To run the project locally, run: